-After the Major left Danny scowled at the AI interface.
-“Why didn’t you tell me we only have 4 years, not 6?
+After the Major left Danny scowled at the AI lens.
+“Why didn’t you tell me we only have four years?
 You made me look like an idiot to the Major.”

 “I didn’t make you look like anything.
 It’s basic math.
 I assumed you would have known that.
 If you will recall my exact words, I said it would be here 6.34 years after it exited Sirius, not from now.
 You need to listen to me, Danny.”

-A billion years after the Big Bang, iota of pure energy formed paired Quantum Entangled sparks which dispersed throughout the universe.
+A billion years after the Big Bang, iota of pure energy formed paired quantum entangled sparks which then separated and dispersed individually throughout the universe.
 Eons later these sparks evolved into the Hod, the first sentient beings.
-One of each Hod pair found purchase on every new world and waited.
+Half of each Hod pair found purchase on every new world and waited.
 On the planet which would become Earth, HodSol3 observed continental drift, ice ages and mountains grow and crumble.
-The other half of the Hod pair joined with all the other halves to create the Prime Collective fusion.
+The other half joined with all the other halves to create the Prime Collective fusion.

 Once sufficient water flooded a world, the resident Hod sparked life on its planet.
 Infrequently, that spark resulted in sustainable life, subject to adaptation and evolution.
 When that unlikely event occurs, the Hod’s Prime Mission is initiated.